10 Recommendations for Improving Data-Driven Communication about the Opioid Epidemic

 by Andy Krackov, MA, and Erika G. Martin, PhD, MPH

 With a 200% increase in the rate of opioid-involved deaths since 2000, many US states and the federal government have declared states of public health emergency.
 In response, many state and local health departments are developing opioid data dashboards with visualizations, descriptive information, and downloadable data or reports.
+Visualizing the Opioid Epidemic

 Opioid data dashboards can potentially improve our understanding of the opioid epidemic, facilitate community planning, promote evidence-based decision-making, and support monitoring and evaluation.
 Yet will these data dashboards meet these goals?
+Visualizing the Opioid Epidemic

 Most public health surveillance resources are devoted to collecting and using data for analysis, rather than for communication or orienting communities toward action.
 As health agencies develop opioid data dashboards, we offer ten recommendations for improving data-driven communication about the opioid epidemic.

 - The Washington Post — Mass Shootings in America

 - The New York Times — You Draw It

 - Sonoma County Department of Health Services — Farmworker Health Survey

 - Infographic: Opioid Abuse Prevention and Treatment: Lessons from South Carolina